 Regular exercise is as important to your canine pal's health as it is to yours, but your dog can't grab their duffel bag, hop into any old automobile, and head to the gym.
 Your canine companion relies on you for the opportunity to stretch their legs during a long walk or trip to the dog park.
 You can make exercise fun and keep it exciting by building a pet jungle gym for your four-legged friend in your own backyard.

 The first step to create a jungle gym for your dog is defining a space.
 Survey the space you have available.
-Ideally, the jungle gym should be located in an enclosed area, which will protect your dog from running into a road, especially if he's easily distracted by passersby or birds who may venture uninvited in or out of the play yard.
-Locate the jungle gym away from gardens and lawn ornamentation, which may be in the way or get broken during play.
+Ideally, the pet jungle gym should be located in an enclosed area, which will protect your dog from running into a road, especially if they are easily distracted by passersby or birds who may venture uninvited in or out of the play yard.
+Locate the dog jungle gym away from gardens and lawn ornamentation, which may be in the way or get broken during play.
 Uneven terrain may be helpful to establish hills and valleys in which you can locate play stations.

 PVC pipe is an excellent material to use in jungle gyms.
 You can fashion weave poles by connecting sections of PVC pipe with tees, or sinking them into the ground.
-Poles should be spaced about 2 feet apart to allow room for your dog to move through the course.
+Poles should be spaced about two feet apart to allow room for your dog to move through the course.
 Always sand your PVC cuts to remove any rough edges that may injure your dog.